 Perhaps, but you must get permission first.
 Complete the Letter of Permission Form on the Registrar's Office website and send it with the non-refundable fee to request permission.
 Generally, part-time students must have successfully completed four half-credit courses at UW before they are permitted to take courses elsewhere for credit.

 10. How long does it take to complete a degree when studying part-time?

 It depends on you.
 Many students take 2 courses each term (Fall, Winter, Spring), completing a degree in 5 years; some take 1 course in each term, finishing in 10 years; others start as a part-time student and later finish a degree by enrolling full-time.
 Whichever pace is right for you, keep your other obligations in mind and do not overburden yourself to the point of discouragement.
 While many are keen to finish as soon as possible, it is best to proceed at a pace that allows you to maintain the average required for your program.

 11. How much time do I need to set aside for a course?

-Since the number and weight of assignments and readings vary considerably among courses, the amount of time you need to spend will vary too.
-As well, you may find that while you already possess quite a lot of background knowledge in some subjects, you may have very little in others, perhaps necessitating further preparatory or remedial work.
+Since the number and weight of assignments and readings varies considerably among courses, the amount of time you need to spend will vary too.
+As well, you may find that while you already possess quite a lot of background knowledge in some subjects, you may have very little in others, perhaps you'll need further preparatory or remedial work.
 In making up your study schedule, you should also leave time for writing essays and preparing for examinations.
 Most people need about ten to twelve hours a week, including classroom time, to do the work for one course.
-Ordinarily, you should expect to spend more time on an advanced-level course.
+Ordinarily, you should expect to spend more time on advanced-level courses.